FacundoAcevedo/lexeme/README.md

 Natural languages
 -----------------
-Lexeme can also be used for natral language processing.
+Lexeme can also be used for natural language processing.
 Here's a quick example on how to do it.

 ```ruby
 require 'lexeme'